jdmanthey/MolEcol2019/05_genetic_differentiation/readme.md

 ### Distribution

-To give you a better understanding of where these samples are coming from in a taxonomic viewpoint.
-Below is a map showing the distribution of the Brown Creeper (_Certhia americana_).
+To give you a better understanding of where these samples are coming from in a taxonomic viewpoint, below is a map showing the distribution of the Brown Creeper (_Certhia americana_).
 This species has two main lineages, denoted here by the blue and red colors: